Nikodermus/php-seo-stylus/README.md

 If you are working with Visual Studio Code, the following extensions might come to help:

--   EditorConfig for VS Code by EditorConfig
+-   `EditorConfig for VS Code` by EditorConfig
--   ESLint by Dirk Baeumer
+-   `ESLint` by Dirk Baeumer
--   Manta's Stylus Supremacy by Anantachai Saothong
+-   `Manta's Stylus Supremacy` by Anantachai Saothong
--   PHP Intelephense by Ben Mewburn
+-   `PHP Intelephense` by Ben Mewburn
--   PHP Server by brapifra
+-   `PHP Server` by brapifra
--   Prettier - Code formatter by Esben Petersen
+-   `Prettier - Code formatter` by Esben Petersen
--   language-stylus by sysoev
+-   `language-stylus` by sysoev

 This project is already provided with a configuration using these plugins in `.vscode/settings.json` which you can override or delete.

+You can use [PHP server](https://marketplace.visualstudio.com/items?itemName=brapifra.phpserver) to start the site, open `index.php`, a blue button on the top right corner of the tab will appear, you can click there to trigger the server, you can open your browser at `localhost:3000` to see the site if it doesn't automatically opens.

 ---

 ## Deployment

-To create compiled, clean and compressed styles
+To create compiled, clean and compressed assets.

 ```sh
 # compile compressed